Starting a vegetable garden can sound and feel like a huge undertaking, whether you’ve done it before or it’s your first garden.

 c.
 What’s the best soil to use to start a garden?

 Choose a location with well-drained, fertile soil.
-With a bit (a lot) of luck, your soil won’t need too much work before you start, but in most cases, you’ll either create your own soil (which takes time) or buy soil (can be pricey).
+With a bit (a lot) of luck, your soil won’t need too much work before you start, but in most cases, you’ll either create your own soil (which takes time) or buy soil (which can be pricey).

 We’ll dive into the topic of soil later in this article!